 Restrictive surgeries are used for producing weight loss.
 Food intake is restricted by creating a small pouch at the top of the stomach where the food enters from the esophagus.
 The pouch initially holds about 1 ounce of food and expands to 2-3 ounces with time.
 The pouch's lower outlet usually has a diameter of about 1/4 inch.
 The small outlet delays the emptying of food from the pouch and causes a feeling of fullness so you eat less.

 Types of restrictive surgery for obesity includes gastric banding and vertical banded gastroplasty (VBG) procedures.
 Both operations serve only to restrict food intake.
-They do not interfere with the normal digestive process as does gastric bypass surgery.
+They do not change the normal digestive process as does gastric bypass surgery.

 What Is Vertical Banded Gastroplasty?

-Also known as "stomach stapling," vertical banded gastroplasty (or VBG) is a commonly used restrictive operation for weight loss.
+Also known as "stomach stapling," vertical banded gastroplasty (or VBG) was once a commonly used restrictive operation for weight loss.
 During the procedure, both a band and staples are used to create a small stomach pouch.